manbaritone/PBS-Autogen/README.md

 **PBS Pro Script Generator**

-This script provides for Galaxy Cluster @Scalable Data Systems Lab (SCADS), School of Information Science and Technology (IST), Vidyasirimedhi Institute of Science and Technology (VISTEC).
+This script is provided for Galaxy Cluster @Scalable Data Systems Lab (SCADS), School of Information Science and Technology (IST), Vidyasirimedhi Institute of Science and Technology (VISTEC).

 Modified By: Bundit Boonyarit <<bundit.b_s18@vistec.ac.th>>